secretary-DFs/DF-Documents/althing_2013/motions_musings.md

 * Share Co-ordinator
 * GC Reps

-Elections currently with only one person standing per position (note these are not automatically elected as we may elect RON):
+Elections with only one person standing per position at the time of print (note these are not automatically elected as we may elect RON):

 * South-West Area Network
 * North West